 Widget life cycle

 Widgets go through a simple life cycle—first App Maker creates them, and then attaches them to a page so they're visible.
 App Maker detaches them when they're no longer needed.
-Widgets can be attached and detached multiple times, but only get created once.
+Widgets can be attached and detached multiple times, but the are created only once.